dib-lab/cloud-training-sandbox/README.md

 ## Use cases

+During the materials development workshop at DIBSI, we will focus on one or more use cases as a way of anchoring our discussion about what cloud-related compentencies a particular scientist or group of scientists will need to be successful.
+Here are some ideas.

 - single scientist, GWAS analysis on Rice 3k genome data
 - bioinformatics core facility, deploying an RNA-seq processing pipeline
 - research consortium, distributing data and analysis code for a collaborative project